 (c) an election under section 21 has not been made by the alleged offender,

-the Registrar may issue a notice of intention to suspend licences.
+the Registrar may issue a notice of intention to enforce.

-(2) A notice of intention to suspend licences must be served on the alleged offender.
+(2) A notice of intention to enforce must be served on the alleged offender.

-(3) A notice of intention to suspend licences must contain a statement to the effect that unless before a date specified in the notice (the due date) either —
+(3) A notice of intention to enforce must contain a statement to the effect that unless before a date specified in the notice (the due date) either —

 (a) the modified penalty, and enforcement fees, specified in the order are paid to the Registry; or